 Permission of instructor required.
 Ordinarily in secondary schools, community colleges, teacher training programs or publishing work.

-Required for master’s students submitting a final portfolio or thesis; required for doctoral students in fourth semester of doctoral seminar.
+Required for master’s students submitting a final portfolio or thesis; required for doctoral students submitting their literature review.

 History of American social thought as it has influenced and been influenced by theories of education and patterns of educational practice.